Central Oregon shines in the wintertime, when snow covers Cascade Range forests and mountain peaks between late October and April.

 Relax and recharge with a day at the spa in Central Oregon.
 Shibui Spa at FivePine Lodge in Sisters is among the most popular spas in Central Oregon, thanks to a range of services that includes massages, body and facial treatments, wraps, and more.

-In Bend, Anjou Spa takes a wide-ranging, holistic approach to health, with seasonal offerings, customized skin treatments, targeted massages, body and face detailing, and more.
-And the popular Spa W takes a thorough approach to rest and relaxation—with a pre-treatment steam room session and services that include manicures and pedicures, waxing, facial treatments, and a wide range of massages.
-The Sunriver Resort, meanwhile, hosts Sage Springs Club & Spa—a full-service spa that prides itself on offering a wide range of services and products that are (whenever possible) organic, locally sourced, and hand-crafted.
+In Bend, Anjou Spa provides seasonal offerings, customized skin treatments, targeted massages, and more.
+And the popular Spa W offers a pre-treatment steam room session and services that include manicures and pedicures, waxing, massages, and facial treatments.
+Sunriver Resort, meanwhile, is home to Sage Springs Club & Spa—a full-service spa that delivers a wide range of services and products that are (whenever possible) organic, locally sourced, and hand-crafted.
+At Juniper Preserve’s Juniper Spa, treat yourself to massages, facial services, body wraps, and other good-for-the-soul services.

 Indoor Activities for Kids

 Around Central Oregon, several indoor activities offer a fun way to pass the time for kids of all ages.
-One of our most popular destinations is the High Desert Museum, which hosts live animals, exhibits, interactive displays, and more on the region’s history, wildlife, and natural wonders—just a 10-minute drive south of Bend.
-Elsewhere around town, Trampoline Zone hosts more than 50 trampoline beds—not to mention six climbing walls, a challenging laser maze, a ninja course with 15 fun obstacles, and indoor pickleball courts for active children.
+The award-winning High Desert Museum hosts live animals, indoor and outdoor exhibits, and interactive displays that detail the region’s history, wildlife, and natural wonders.
+Elsewhere, Trampoline Zone hosts more than 50 trampoline beds, six climbing walls, a ninja course with 15 obstacles, and indoor pickleball courts.
+When the sun sets, peer into the cosmos at the Sunriver Nature Center & Observatory—home to the largest collection of telescopes for public viewing in the United States.

 Central Oregon Mural Trail

-Across the region, nine murals pay tribute to Central Oregon with retro-inspired designs that pay homage to the “Greetings from …” postcards of yesteryear.
-The self-guided tour takes visitors to popular stops (like Bend and Sunriver), as well as more off-the-beaten-path communities (such as Maupin, Prineville, and La Pine); each unique design pays tribute to that specific community with artistic flourishes that reflect local offerings.
-And given Central Oregon’s routinely sunny skies, the mural trail makes an excellent year-round attraction.
+Across the region, 10 murals pay tribute to Central Oregon with retro-inspired designs that pay homage to the “Greetings from …” postcards of yesteryear.
+The self-guided tour, available year-round, takes visitors to popular stops (like Bend and Sunriver), as well as more off-the-beaten-path communities (such as Maupin, Prineville, and La Pine); each unique design is adorned with flourishes that reflect (and pay tribute to) that specific community.

 Dining Out Around Central Oregon